 Place 2 ounces tortilla batter in middle of hot pan (a scant 1/4 cup).
 [See easy batter scoop I use in Recipe Notes.
 Use it slightly heaping.]
 Use offset spatula to spread batter into a round circle, (like a French crèpe).
 Don't worry about getting it perfect.
 It gets easier to spread them the more you do.
 The tortillas will be about 6" in diameter.

-Cook on the first side about 90 seconds-2 minutes, until sides and middle allow you to easily scoop under it and flip with metal offset spatula.
+Cook on the first side about 90 seconds to 2 minutes, until sides and middle allow you to easily scoop under it and flip with metal offset spatula.
 Use spatula to flip.
 Cook an additional 60 seconds on second side.

 I use 2 different offset spatulas to shape and flip the tortillas: one spreads the batter (find it here), and the second flips (find it here).